elizabrock/NSS-Syllabus-Fall-2012/unit 1/week 4/NSS Week 4 Day 17.md

-Wednesday was spent on a code retreat.
+Tuesday was spent working independently on refactoring Cal (based on Monday's peer code reviews).

-See [coderetreat.org](coderetreat.org) for details on what a code retreat is.